1990 Kangaroo tour of Great Britain and France: Test Venues

 The match against English power club Wigan was generally regarded as the Kangaroos "4th Test" in England.
 However, as the team had done a week earlier against St Helens, the Kangaroos won the match easily with Wigan's only score coming from a first half penalty try to Shaun Edwards who was illegally pulled down in a chase to the ball by Bob Lindner (had Edwards not been awarded the try it would have still been scored anyway as Wigan winger David Myers had beaten everyone to ground the ball in the in-goal).
 Joe Lydon converted and Wigan led 6–0, but from there the Kangaroos took control of the game.
 Two tries to Ettingshausen and singles to Michael Hancock and man of the match Gary Belcher saw the Kangaroos race to a 20–6 lead at half time.
 And hopes of a Wigan comeback were snuffed out early in the second half when Ettingshausen crossed for his second hat-trick of the tour in just two games.
 Further tries to Brad Mackay and Alfie Langer pushed the final score out to 34–6 (Australia's highest ever score against the Cherry and Whites) and only Mal Meninga's continued poor goal kicking (3/7 here to follow his 1/6 against St Helens) kept the score from being even greater.

-Other than the second Ashes Test where he didn't get off the bench during the game, this was the only game on tour that Greg Alexander did not take the field.
-He was the only one of the 4 man reserves bench not to be used by coach Fulton.

-The match against Cumbria in Workington was the 1990 Kangaroos only game against an English county team and was played in light rain.
-Playing at lock forward, Des Hasler was the official Man of the Match while Dale Shearer signaled his intentions with a hat trick of tries.
-For the Cumbrians, Barrow halfback and team captain Dean Marwood was their best player using a clever kicking game to continually turn the Kangaroos defence around.
+The match against Cumbria in Workington was the 1990 Kangaroos only game against an English county team (the Kangaroos had not played any other county side since 1967).
+As had become the pattern for the midweek game on tour, the game was played in the rain.
+Starting at lock forward (a position he'd played through most of 1990 with Manly) and moving to halfback early in the second half after Ricky Stuart came off after an elbow to the chest, Des Hasler was the official Man of the Match while Dale Shearer signalled his intentions to return to the top team with a hat trick of tries.
+For the Cumbrians, 20 year old Barrow halfback Dean Marwood was their best player using a clever kicking game to continually turn the Kangaroos defence around.
+He also kicked two field goals which he later told TV broadcaster The Sports Channel helped settle his nerves.
+In a pre-game interview, Cumbrian coach Phil Kitchin told The Sports Channel that he'd had trouble even getting players together for a training run before this midweek game mainly due to the number of injuries eligible Cumbrian players had in the previous weekends, though he was finally able to string a side together for three training sessions.
+Cumbria even lost former Warrington hooker Mark Roskell on the morning of the game with a virus, his place was taken on the afternoon of the game by Whitehaven's Gary Mounsey.